 Sharkey remained at Tongy’s until the establishment closed at 2 a.m. on Oct.
 16. By this point, the lawsuit refers to Sharkey’s state as “grossly intoxicated.”

 Unmindful of his inebriated state, Sharkey chose to get into his car and travel on U.S. 501 towards Myrtle Beach, to intoxicated to notice that for two miles, he was driving the wrong way on the six lane divided highway.
 It’s at this point that his car and House’s car were involved in a head on collision.

 The lawsuit calls the injuries that House sustained in the accident “catastrophic physical injuries, including a traumatic brain injury and massive injuries to her lungs and body.”
 The medical bills she accumulated as a result add up to $204,000 which she hopes to recoup in a settlement.
 She’s also suing for pain and suffering as well as lost wages.

-House’s reason for naming Dustin Leek, the owner of Tongy’s Schmack House, in her personal injury lawsuit is because as the owner of a South Carolina Liquor license, he has a responsibility to ensure that his employees are mindful of how much their customers have had to drink and that they stop serving them if the employee feels the customer has reached the point of intoxication.
+House’s reason for naming Dustin Leek, the owner of Tongy’s Schmack House, in her personal injury lawsuit is because as the owner of a Florida Liquor license, he has a responsibility to ensure that his employees are mindful of how much their customers have had to drink and that they stop serving them if the employee feels the customer has reached the point of intoxication.
 In this case, that didn’t happen.